-1. All IFYR permits will be issued Contesting at the International Finals Youth Rodeo only.

-A. Permit will cost \$45.
-This will include walk-on insurance will be issued.

-2. Minors release must be received, signed by parent or legal guardian and notarized for all permit applications under the age of eighteen (18) years before permit
+- 1. All IFYR permits will be issued Contesting at the International Finals Youth Rodeo only. - A. Permit will cost \$45.
+This will include walk on insurance. - Minors release must be received, signed by parent or legal guardian and notarized for all permit applications under the age of eighteen (18) years before permit will be issued.